-While ies to launch missiles have been likely degraded by military strikes, the strikes' actual impact cannot be assessed.
+While the Houthis' capabilities to launch missiles have been likely degraded by military strikes, the strikes' actual impact cannot be assessed.
 Moreover, reports about military actions are solely based on military sources and not independently verified.
 Any meaningful and sustainable reduction of the threat posed by the Houthis would require a longer-term mission.